S Corps for Dummies: Everything You Need to Know

 Tax considerations are often a motivating factor in choosing a business structure.
 Small business owners appreciate avoiding double taxation by electing S corp status.
 However, as beneficial as this business type is, it's not best for all companies.
 In some cases, particularly for businesses that wish to expand outside of the country, remaining a traditional C corp is the right decision.
 Consult with tax and legal professionals if you need help choosing the best business structure for you.

 If you need help with S corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.